 In the following, we consider the widely-used fusion measuring the parities $X_AX_B\land Z_AZ_B$ upon success, corresponding to a standard linear-optical Bell state analyzer~\cite{Bartolucci2021, Paesani2022, Meng2023, Thomas2024}.
 We start with the case where both fusion qubits are detached and assume that all stabilizers in \cref{eq_stabs_all_1,eq_stabs_all_2,eq_stabs_all_3} exist, meaning that there is at least one qubit connected to the fusion qubit $A$ and not to $B$ ($N(A) \setminus N(B) \neq \emptyset$).
 The measured parity $X_AX_B$ anti-commutes with the stabilizers in \cref{eq_stabs_all_3,eq_stabs_all_4}.
 To make them commute we pick the stabilizer associated with a special neighbor $a_*$ that is connected to $A$ but not $B$, i.e. $a_*\in N(A)\setminus N(B)$ and multiply it on the other stabilizers in \cref{eq_stabs_all_3,eq_stabs_all_4}\footnote{Note that choosing a different special neighbor leads to a different but locally equivalent graph state.
 This illustrates the fact that there is generally some freedom of choice in the graph transformation rules: the same stabilizer states can be represented by different locally equivalent graphs~\cite{Adcock2020} with correspondingly different local Clifford gates.}.
 Next, $Z_AZ_B$ anti-commutes with the stabilizers in \cref{eq_stabs_all_1,eq_stabs_all_2} and thus we multiply Eq.~\eqref{eq_stabs_all_2} with Eq.~\eqref{eq_stabs_all_1}.
 After the two multiplications, the stabilizers are transformed into

-where we have dropped the Pauli-matrices acting on the fusion qubits $A, B$ and explicitly written the operators acting on $a_*$.
-Furthermore, we have replaced the labels $a_i, b_i$ from~\cref{eq_stabs_all_3,eq_stabs_all_4} by a generic label $q_i$ in Eq.~\eqref{eq:xxzz_unconn_raw_0} as this qubit can be in either the neighborhood of fusion qubit $A$ or fusion qubit $B$.
+where we have dropped the Pauli matrices acting on the fusion qubits $A, B$ and explicitly written the operators acting on $a_*$.
+Furthermore, we have replaced the labels $a_i, b_i$ from~\cref{eq_stabs_all_3,eq_stabs_all_4} with a generic label $q_i$ in Eq.~\eqref{eq:xxzz_unconn_raw_0} since this qubit can be in either the neighborhood of the fusion qubit $A$ or the fusion qubit $B$.

 The new stabilizers do not represent a graph state.
 To obtain a local Clifford equivalent graph state, we proceed by applying $H$ on qubit $a_*$.
 Multiplying the stabilizer in Eq.~\eqref{eq:xxzz_s1} on the stabilizers $q_i \in N(a_*)$ in Eq.~\eqref{eq:xxzz_unconn_raw_0}, and $c_i \in N(a_*)$ in Eq.~\eqref{eq:xxzz_unconn_raw_1}, we get the stabilizer generators of a new transformed graph state: